az-m/week06-assignment/README.md

 Overall, the JavaScript (or jsx) was the easy bit, and the CSS was the time-consuming head-banging-on-wall bit!
 As usual.

 I'd hoped I'd at least have learned how to spell 'component' by now, but I still try to put an 'a' in it ...

+ETA: I couldn't decide if I wanted to see the whole image, or to have the images fill the screen, which looked better.
+I've got quite a mix of aspect ratios, which meant neither approach was entirely satisfactory.
+So I've added a toggle for the user to decide the view for themselves.

+I feel the interface is getting a bit cluttered now, but I'm sure someone actually talented in design could clean it up and make it look decent!